Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Stability of the charge density patterns in various scenarios

+Note that in the case of low photon densities details of the \gls{CDP} depend on peculiarities of the excitation, e.g., whether it is at the edge of the Brillouin-zone or close to the center as discussed in this section, and also on the number of electrons excited.
+This is left for future research.

-\subsection{Alternative to a photoexcitation: periodic modulation of the lattice in cold-gases experiments}
+\subsection{Alternative mechanism: periodic modulation of the lattice in cold-gases experiments}

-In \cref{fig:RealHopping} we present our results, in which the spin-selective photoexcitation is emulated by a periodic modulation of the lattice of only one fermionic species, which can be realized in experiments with ultracold quantum gases on optical lattices.
-As can be seen, the CDW-pattern emerges also in this setup, indicating that the details of the excitation are not crucial, as long as it is acting on only one fermion species.
-As in the case of a Peierls-pulse treated in the main text, at finite $U$ the absorbed energy is larger than at $U=0$.
+The question arises, if these findings can be realized also for even more generic excitations.
+In \cref{fig:RealHopping} we present our results, in which the spin-selective photoexcitation is emulated by a periodic modulation of the lattice of only one fermionic species, which can be realized in experiments with ultracold quantum gases on optical lattices \cite{modulationspectroscopy1,modulationspectroscopy2,modulationspectroscopy3,modulationspectroscopy4} with a superlattice\cite{superlattice_orig1,superlattice_orig2,S.Trotzky01182008,Anderlini:2007p1571,ionichubbardmodelEsslinger,superlattice_magneticfield,superlattice_magneticfield_PRL,SpinDependentOptLat,ThoulessPumpSuperlattice,SpinPumpSuperlattice}.
+As can be seen, the \gls{CDP} emerges also in this setup, indicating that the details of the excitation are not crucial, as long as it is acting on only one fermion species.
+This opens the path for studying the formation of periodic charge and spin patterns in non-equilibrium situations in state-of-the-art experiments with ultracold gases.